Climate change in India: Activism

 Calculations in 2021 showed that, for giving the world a 50% chance of avoiding a temperature rise of 2 degrees or more India should increase its climate commitments by 55%.
 For a 95% chance it should increase the commitments by 147%.
 For giving a 50% chance of staying below 1.5 degrees India should increase its commitments by 191%.

 There have been school strikes for climate organised by activists such as Disha Ravi.

 Tribal people in India's remote northeast planned to honor former U.S. Vice President Al Gore in 2007 with an award for promoting awareness on climate change that they say will have a devastating impact on their homeland.

-Meghalaya- meaning 'Abode of the Clouds' in Hindi—is home to the towns of Cherrapunji and Mawsynram, which are credited with being the wettest places in the world due to their high rainfall.
-But scientists state that global climate change is causing these areas to experience an increasingly sparse and erratic rainfall pattern and a lengthened dry season, affecting the livelihoods of thousands of villagers who cultivate paddy and maize.
-Some areas are also facing water shortages.

-People are becoming aware of the ills of global warming.
-Taking initiative on their own people from Sangamner, Maharashtra (near Shirdi) have started a campaign of planting trees known as Dandakaranya- The Green Movement.
-It was started by visionary & ace freedom fighter the late Shri Bhausaheb Thorat in 2005.
-To date, they have sowed more than 12 million seeds & planted half a million plants.
+In 2005, the Dandakaranya Movement, a tree planting campaign, was started by Indian politician Balasaheb Thorat, as part of the UN Environment Program's Billion Tree Campaign.
+They had planted 90 million seeds as of 2007.